 Throughout his life, Triebel was one of Peoria’s most prominent, well-respected and talented citizens.
 His public service included several terms as city treasurer, county supervisor, and as a school inspector.

-Carved in 1843, the Triebel Lions were originally placed on either side of the Adams Street approach to the Peoria County Court House in 1903.
+The Triebel Lions were originally placed on either side of the Adams Street approach to the Peoria County Court House in 1903.
 The lions remained on display at the Court House for the next sixty years.

 In 1963, the Peoria County Court House was razed and the Peoria Park District rescued the sculptures.
 The Triebel Lions were relocated to Glen Oak Zoo for permanent display.
 For the past forty-four years, the Triebel Lions have been distinctive landmarks within Glen Oak Park.